 Install the patch for vulnerability CVE-2020-0601 at your earliest convenience.

-- Method 1: Use the Windows Update program to install the new security updates released in January 2020 or all the security updates.
+- Method 1: Use the Windows Update program to install the new security updates or cumulative updates released in January 2020.

 - Method 2: Visit the official Microsoft website to download the patch from CVE-2020-0601 | Windows CryptoAPI Spoofing Vulnerability.